Rush (band): 2009–2013: Time Machine Tour and Clockwork Angels

 However, Rush announced on November 19, 2010, that they would be extending the Time Machine Tour.
-The second leg began on March 30, 2011, in Fort Lauderdale, Florida and ended on July 2, 2011, in Seattle.
+The second leg began on March 30, 2011, in Fort Lauderdale, Florida and ended on July 2, 2011, in Seattle, Washington.
 On November 8, 2011, the band released Time Machine 2011: Live in Cleveland, a concert DVD, Blu-ray and double CD documenting the April 15, 2011, concert at the Quicken Loans Arena in Cleveland, Ohio.
 After the tour's second leg was finished, Rush entered Revolution Recording studios in Toronto finishing the recording of Clockwork Angels.
 The second single, "Headlong Flight", was released on April 19, 2012.
 Peart and author Kevin J. Anderson collaborated on a novelization of Clockwork Angels which was released in September 2012.

 Clockwork Angels was released in the U.S. and Canada on June 12, 2012, reaching No. 1 in Canada, No. 2 in the US, No. 21 in the UK and entering the Top 10 in most of Rush's traditional northern European markets.
 The supporting Clockwork Angels Tour began on September 7, 2012, with performances on November 25 in Phoenix and November 28 in Dallas, recorded to make a live CD/DVD/Blu-ray which was released on November 19, 2013.
 During Rush's European leg of the Clockwork Angels Tour, the June 8, 2013, show at the Sweden Rock Festival was the group's first festival appearance in 30 years.
 On August 31, 2011, Rush switched their American distribution from Atlantic Records to the Warner Brothers majority-owned metal label Roadrunner Records.
 Roadrunner handled American distribution of Time Machine 2011: Live in Cleveland and Clockwork Angels.
 Anthem/Universal Music would continue to release their music in Canada.
 On April 18, 2013, Rush were inducted into the Rock and Roll Hall of Fame in Cleveland, Ohio.